-The Limited option includes gold plated medallions.
+The exterior includes plated medallions.
 Use mild soap and water on a soft cotton cloth to clean.
-Gold is a soft metal and will scratch, If that doesn't not work, use a mild metal polish such as PEAK METAL POLISH applying lightly with a clean soft cotton cloth.
+The inish is soft metal and will scratch, If that doesn't not work, use a mild metal polish such as PEAK METAL POLISH applying lightly with a clean soft cotton cloth.